Fed Powell vs The Senate || Markets Crash!

 Rather, we should be supporting the engine of our economy small businesses.
 While I remain greatly concerned by the Vice Chair's comments, I am hopeful that you will ensure this review is appropriate, Keeping the impacts on our banking system front and center. we must promote and further the growth of our economy and thereby our people.
 Anything less should be unacceptable to that end.

+Will you commit that any ongoing Capital review by the Federal Reserve Will follow the law and that any follow-on regulatory proposals will be risks-based and tailored to an institution's activity, size and complexity and not a one-size-fits all?
+Yes, I can easily commit to that.
+You know we're very strongly committed to tailoring. and uh, that'll be I Can say that anything we do will reflect uh tailoring, which is a long-held principle for us and also now a requirement in the law.
+Yes, sir, thank you very much.
 Two weeks ago I sent a letter with Chairman McHenry to Chair Ginsler regarding the Sec's Climate Disclosure rule, urging him to rescind his proposal and reminding him that the SEC is a market regulator, not a climate forecaster much like Congress Designed the SEC to protect investors, to maintain Fair orderly and efficient markets, and to facilitate Capital formation and not to advance Progressive Climate change policies Congress designed the Federal Reserve to promote price stability and maximum employment not to play politics to that end I find worrying the Fed's announcement of recent actions to consider climate related scenarios coupled with remarks by the Vice Chair of Supervision as attempts to incorporate broader Aesg policies into the financial.
 Services System Banks have and continue to account for weather-related risks and their risk management, but efforts that attempt to predict climate change far into the future fall outside the scope of the of their Authority Importantly, the level of speculation required in these models should highlight their arbitrary and capricious nature At a time when our economy is suffering from historically High inflation.
 I Expect our Central Bank to focus its time and resources on bringing inflation down, not on policy outside of its mandate.
 I Noted in my opening statement a recent speech that you've given about the state of the Fed and how you should resist the temptation to broaden its scope and to address social issues.

 Do you agree that the Federal Reserve does not have the authority or statutory direction to use its monetary policy or supervisory tools to wade into the ESG or other climate policies.
 I Do I do as you know I There is a there is a tightly focused role that we do have that I believe that we have, but but I would agree with your statement Miss German I have 20 seconds left?
 I'm going to defer because of my earlier questions of Albany statement thank you Senator Scott Uh Senator Menendez is close but not here yet so uh Senator someone else Senator rounds so but nice.
 Try Yes sir.
 Whatever.

+Thank you Mr Chairman uh Mr Chairman First of all, welcome.
+Um, it's always good to have you in front of our committee.
+Um, and as you know, both core and headline inflation have remained persistently elevated and over the past 12 months real average hourly earnings fell by 1.8 percent. about four percent since President Biden took office to make ends meet as prices increase more, Americans are leaning on credit cards.
 At the end of 2022, credit card debt hit a record of 930.6 billion dollars and 18.5 Spike from a year earlier and an average credit card balance Rose to five thousand, eight hundred and five dollars.
 Over the past year, the FED has acted aggressively to tame inflation and yet we are still seeing price increases and as we've discussed this several times. but I I recognize that it's been an ongoing discussion. but I believe that this further proves that we have uh, long been feeling the effects of a policy induced inflation resulting from Decisions by the by the administration primarily cutting off uh, the the Uh the resources necessary to improve and increase domestic energy production.

 I Continue to be concerned that if you attempt to use the tools that are available at this time for the FED uh then I believe that we're going to have a challenge of not being able to address specifically the challenges brought out when you have a policy is promoting higher prices with with regard to to energy as opposed to what you're trying to do which is to bring down the total overall cost. and I just wanted to ask I guess And you're going to think this is something that we've heard before. but do you believe that you currently have the monetary policy tools to actually reduce inflation? and I I Just put it in this perspective. in January of 2021, the CPI was 1.4 percent when the Biden Administration began in January of 2022 and this is before the Russian invasion of of of Ukraine CPI was at seven and a half percent.